HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 7. Select the option `I`.
 (Install)

     !!!note
-        The installation will take 30-60 minutes; don't be concerned if the Installation Manager seems to be stuck on one task for several minutes.
+        The installation takes 30–60 minutes.
+Do not be concerned if Installation Manager appears to be stuck on a task for several minutes.

     ![alt text](Images/installDXConsoleMode/image14.png)